How Long Do I Have to File a Personal Injury Claim in Texas?

 If you file a lawsuit after the statute of limitations applicable to one of your claims has run, you might be barred from having that claim heard by a court of law.
 This is true regardless of how strong your case is.

 An experienced car accident injury attorney can help you better understand how these rules will impact your car accident lawsuit.
 We have tried to answer some of the most frequently asked questions about statutes of limitations here.
-The statutes of limitations for Texas car accident and personal injury lawsuits will be discussed more fully below.
+The statutes of limitations for Texas car accidents and personal injury lawsuits will be discussed more fully below.

-Statutes of Limitations for Civil Claims in Texas
+Texas Statutes of Limitations for Civil Claims

 - Personal Injury: 2 years